mikro-orm/mikro-orm/docs/docs/identity-map.md

 it before request processing middleware like `queryParser` or `bodyParser`, so definitely register the context after them.

+Later on you can then access the request scoped `EntityManager` via `RequestContext.getEntityManager()`.
+This method is used under the hood automatically, so you should not need it.

+> `RequestContext.getEntityManager()` will return `undefinded` if the context was
+> not started yet.

 ## Why is Request Context needed?

 Imagine you will use single Identity Map throughout your application.
 It will be shared across